 · God is trustworthy

-(Psalm 33:4) – He is love (1 John 4:16b), and therefore
+in everything (Psalm 33:4) – He is love (1 John 4:16b), and therefore

 patient and kind; he's never rude or self-seeking; he's not easily angered,